Hafnarfjörður

 • Environment and transport

-Practical information about buses, rubbish collection, street cleaning, traffic, keeping pets and more.
+Practical information about buses, waste collection, street cleaning, traffic, keeping pets and more.

 • Noise